Hello there all awesome geeks and cosplay fans! ヽ(*´∀`)ノ゙

 I had to modify the pants slightly by adding elastics to the top and bottom so that they would gather below my knees and fit me a bit better.

 Belt: The belt that comes with the costume is an one-piece with an easy velcro closure at the back.
-All the details including the cross tie are sewn on.
-As a side-note I want to mention that the cross tie might look complicated and fancy but it's actually possible to tie in real life it's worn with hakama for a formal look.
+All the details –including the cross tie– are sewn on.
+As a side-note I want to mention that the cross tie might look complicated and fancy but it's actually possible to tie in real life – it's worn with hakama for a formal look.
 I don't know if I just got a more carelessly sewn than usual version but it bothers me slightly that the tie ends are all sewn on in a way so that none of them are the same length; it's a small thing, yes, but I would have hoped for it to be symmetrical since I know that it's worn in real life for high-end looks and thus should be neat and as perfect as possible.

 I did take in the belt some centimeters because it was a bit too big for me, I also centered the knot while I was at it.
 The knot on the belt actually consists of several short separate pieces that are just sewn, on top of each other, in the right positions.

-Belt, unmodified.
+Belt, unmodified. |

 It's fully lined with really long wide square sleeves and golden chains that make a lovely soft rustling sound when I move!
-I love it loads. ♥ The hood is great too and that little fluffy ball on the right breast is very soft and attached securely.
+I love it loads.

 Original positioning of the chains on the cloak.
-View from backside.
+View from backside. |

 Embroidered emblem "brooch": Even though this is a detail of the cloak I'm listing it separately since it wasn't attached to the cloak by default.
 It's basically an embroidered patch with Tsurumaru's signature emblem (kamon) on it.
-There's a safety pin in the back to attach it to the cloak but I need to mention though that the tiny metallic cap that keeps the pin closed came off when I accidentally, very lightly, brushed my hand against it when I moved stuff around.
-Luckily it was easy to put back in place but yeah, seems like the safety pin is not of the best quality since I honestly barely touched the pin and it came off and I hadn't even used it yet.
+There's a safety pin in the back to attach it to the cloak but I need to mention though that the tiny metallic cap –that keeps the pin closed– came off when I accidentally, very lightly, brushed my hand against it when I moved stuff around.
+Luckily it was easy to put back in place but yeah, seems like the safety pin is not of the best quality since I honestly barely touched the pin and it came off – and I hadn't even used it yet.
 Then again, it shouldn't be a problem to repair/replace so it's nothing to fret about, really.

-The embroidery is nicely made, it looks clean and has no loose threads etc. :) The only thing I would have wished for would have been that the patch itself had something under it a supporting layer, sort of so that it would be a bit more sturdy, aka less soft and floppy.
+The embroidery is nicely made, it looks clean and has no loose threads etc. :) The only thing I would have wished for would have been that the patch itself had something under it –a supporting layer, sort of– so that it would be a bit more sturdy, aka less soft and floppy.
 It's no big deal though.

-Embroidered emblem, front and back.
+Embroidered emblem, front and back. |

-The only problem is that there is no way to open it (there's no locking system like on normal necklaces!) so yeah, unless your head circumference is ridiculously small then there's no way to put it on – and by small I mean that your head would need to be smaller than 45 cm in circumference.
+The only problem is that there is no way to open it (there's no locking system like on normal necklaces!) so yeah, unless your head circumference is ridiculously small then there's no way to put it on nd by small I mean that your head would need to be smaller than 45 cm in circumference.
 I have a bigger head than average, sizing in at approximately 60 cm around so yeah, there was no way that I'd be able to put it on over my head without having to get some tools, open the ring link and either add a proper closure system in the back (so that I can put it on directly at neck level) or do some other quick-fix solution, like adding an elastic thread.
 I don't understand though why there was no closure system whatsoever because really, who has a head that small? :S

-Tsurumaru's necklace.
+Tsurumaru's necklace. |

 I did modify the gloves a little (after the photo was taken of course) to have a more precise fit for me since I have small hands for a man and, well, I forgot to specify that.
 That's probably my fault, haha.

-Gloves and "wrist bands". (before modification)
+Gloves and "wrist bands". (before modification) |

 Armors.
-The white strings are so that you can attach them
+The white strings are so that you can attach them to the belt, for example. |

 ~~~~~~~~~~~~~~~~